KathleenDollard/docs/docs/csharp/roslyn-sdk/incremental-source-generators/pipeline.md

 # Incremental source generator pipeline

-// @BillWagner It is this first section that I wonder if we want a general article on.
-Also, any feedback on this section.

 Thee Roslyn incremental source generator uses a pipeline.
 This style of programming is common in functional programming and has been described in the F# community as Railway Oriented Programming or as a conveyer belt in a factory.
 The infrastructure is designed to pass a container and numerous methods can receive the container and return a new container with different contents.

 LINQ supports this style of programming where the container is an `IEnumerable<T1>` collection.
 As you call methods of the LINQ pipeline like `Select` or `OfType` a new `IEnumerable<T2>` is returned. `T1` and `T2` may be of the same or different types.
 And like LINQ, the pipeline is a series of delegates that are defined and executed at a later point, possibly executed multiple times.